 As you continue to inspect your home, watch for peeling paint, which is a sign that your paint is deteriorating.
 This is more than just a cosmetic flaw.
 If it is not corrected, it can lead to costly repairs in the future.

 Take a walk down your driveway and sidewalks and look for cracks, which will only get worse during freezing weather.
 Take the time to clean out any cracks, repair them with filler, and coat them with a commercial sealer.

 Continue your inspection up onto the roof of your home and hire a certified roofing specialist to ensure there are no missing or loose shingles.

 Once the temperatures drop far enough that you will no longer be opening your windows, you should remove your screens.
 Make any necessary repairs to the screens and spray them with a protective coating before storing them in a dry area.
 Once screens are removed, install storm windows and doors.
 While we are talking about doors, consider weather-stripping your garage door to prevent drafts.

 After the leaves have fallen, be sure to clean out your gutters and downspouts and also flush them with water.
 Make any repairs, including tightening of brackets, now.

 You should also clear the leaves off your lawn and reseed dead areas.

-Remove any fuel from gas powered equipment like lawn mowers and prepare them for storage.
-Drain water from your garden hoses and store them for winter and be sure to shut off outdoor water valves in preparation of cold weather.
+Remove any fuel from gas-powered equipment like lawnmowers and prepare them for storage.
+Drain water from your garden hoses and store them for winter and be sure to shut off outdoor water valves in preparation for cold weather.
 Make sure you are all set for ice and snow removal, too.

 There are several maintenance items for the interior of your home, too.
 Check around your doors and windows for air leaks simply by moving your hand around the frame.
 Seal any drafty areas with weather stripping or caulk.